-Designations Reference Designation Applicable Conditions Lapse Period Horowhenua District Council D1 The construction, operation, maintenance and improvement of a state highway and shared use path and associated infrastructure, between Taylors Road (to the north of Ōtaki) and State Highway 1 north of Levin known as the Ōtaki to North of Levin Highway Project.
-General and Administration DGA1 to DGA9 Construction Management DCM1 Tangata Whenua Values DTW1 to DTW5 Archaeology DAH1 Communication and Engagement DCE1 to DCE34 Landscape and Visual DLV1 and DLV2 Construction Noise and Vibration DNV1 to DNV4 Construction Traffic DCT1 Shared Use Path DSP1 Operational Road-Traffic Noise DRN1 to DRN6 Post-Construction and On Going Operation DPC1 Ten (10) years from the date the designation is included in the Horowhenua District Plan Kāpiti Coast District Council D2 The construction, operation, maintenance and improvement of a state highway and shared use path and associated infrastructure between Taylors Road (to the north of Ōtaki) and State Highway 1 north of Levin known as the Ōtaki to North of Levin Highway Project.
-General and Administration DGA1 to DGA9 Construction Management DCM1 Tangata Whenua Values DTW1 to DTW5 Archaeology DAH1 Communication and Engagement DCE1 to DCE34 Landscape and Visual DLV1 and DLV2 Ten (10) years from the date the designation is included in the Kāpiti Coast District Plan
+Designations Reference Designation Applicable Conditions Lapse Period · Horowhenua District Council D1 The construction, operation, maintenance and improvement of a state highway and shared user path and associated infrastructure, between Taylors Road (to the north of Ōtaki) and State Highway 1 north of Levin known as the Ōtaki to North of Levin Highway Project.
+General and Administration DGA1 to DGA9 Construction Management DCM1 Tangata Whenua Values DTW1 to DTW5 Archaeology DAH1 Communication and Engagement DCE1 to DCE4 Landscape and Visual DLV1 and DLV2 Construction Noise and Vibration DNV1 to DNV4 Construction Traffic DCT1 Shared Path DSP1 Operational Road-Traffic Noise DRN1 to DRN6 Post-Construction and On-Going Operation DPC1 Ten (10) years from the date the designation is included in the Horowhenua District Plan

+Designations Reference Designation Applicable Conditions Lapse Period Kāpiti Coast District Council D2 The construction, operation, maintenance and improvement of a state highway and shared user path and associated infrastructure between Taylors Road (to the north of Ōtaki) and State Highway 1 north of Levin known as the Ōtaki to North of Levin Highway Project.
+General and Administration DGA1 to DGA9 Construction Management DCM1 Tangata Whenua Values DTW1 to DTW5 Archaeology DAH1 Communication and Engagement DCE1 to DCE4 Landscape and Visual DLV1 and DLV2 Construction Noise and Vibration DNV1 to DNV4 Construction Traffic DCT1 Shared Path DSP1 Operational Road-Traffic Noise DRN1 to DRN6 Post-Construction and On-Going Operation DPC1 Ten (10) years from the date the designation is included in the Kāpiti Coast District Plan